 National Power appears to be resisting closure of the full station in favour of closure of the unit that requires imminent overhaul.
 National Power’s case for the closure of only one unit appears to be based mainly on the availability of constraint payments for the remaining unit.
 However we believe that these payments are unlikely to materialise.
 The reluctance to propose full closure of Willington Power Station may relate to a strategy to retain ownership and operation of the site, and thereby to deny the site to other users and, in particular, a competing generator.

 It was also revealed in this report that National Power had recently bid for and acquired a 72 per cent shareholding in Hazelwood Power Station in Australia.
 The Hazelwood generators were reportedly in poor condition compared to those at Willington and a part of the success of the bid to run the Australian power station was the identification of the use of the Willington Unit 5 AEI Generator.
-They therefore intended to ship the generator stator and rotor from Unit 5 to Australia to provide spares cover for Hazelwood’s needs.
+They therefore intended to ship the generator stator and rotor from Unit 5 to Australia to provide spares to cover Hazelwood’s needs.

-Consequently the end of Willington was in sight.
+Consequently the end for Willington Power Station was in sight.
 Unit 5 was allowed to close as proposed on 31st March 1998, leaving just the sixth and last unit to struggle on.
 By now down-rated to 188Mw, Unit 6 took its turn to be de-synchronised a year later on 31st March 1999 — thus ending the 41 year, 3 month & 14 day history of electricity generation at Willington.

 The demolition of the majority of the site left the most distinctive features standing - the cooling towers.
 These remain for the new owners of the site (whoever that may be) to deal with.
 I have no information about when these will be demolished.